 Taylor Moore: oh, don’t, don’t get me started on grenade rules in Shadowrun.
 Uh, it’s uh, it’s a good example of why you shouldn’t write rules at all.

 Mike Rugnetta: Yeah.
 So I think in the broad sense, monster, villain, antagonist, it’s whatever your party is currently rolling dice against.
 In the easy way.
 Sure.
-But I have strong feelings
+But I have strong feelings about like narratively,

 Mike Rugnetta: Yeah.
 Like outside of rolling dice, mechanics, stuff like that, how you decide for the sake of the rules, what the thing that you are interacting with is?
 How do you a player and how do the player characters appreciate the person or thing that is standing in front of them?

 I think of monsters as things like in Float City, the Emissary.
 That to me is a monster.
 It doesn’t have a human shape.
 It is monstrous, uh, like in a sort of like Noel Carroll sense.
 It is a thing that is horrific.
 It causes terror.
 It is something that is, until you see it, somewhat beyond the ken of the human mind.